Skip to main content

 All three providers point at one URL per account, signed by one secret per account:

-The secret is auto-generated the first time an account adds a repo (or opens the Webhook card under Account settings).
+The secret is auto-generated the first time your account adds a repo (or opens the Webhook card under Account settings).
 Lettuce stores it once and reuses it for every repo on every provider — so adding a fourth repo to your GitHub install doesn’t generate yet another secret to copy around.
 Signature schemes differ:

 ProviderHeaderAlgorithm